SpongePowered/SpongeDocs/source/plugin/data/custom/customdata.rst

 Registration
 ============

-Registering your ``DataManipulator`` allows it to be accessible by Sponge and by other plugins in a generic way.
+Registering your ``DataSerializable`` allows it to be accessible by Sponge and by other plugins in a generic way.
 The game/plugin can create copies of your data and serialize/deserialize your data without referencing any of your classes directly.

-To register a ``DataManipulator`` Sponge has the :javadoc:`RegisterDataEvent` event.
+To register a ``DataSerializable`` Sponge has the :javadoc:`RegisterDataEvent` event.
 This will allow you to register your data with the appropriate ``DataHolder``

 Registration Key